Shared Registry¶

 - secrets.

-The current active standalone schema for this artifact is live_agent_registry_record.v2.schema.json, and the current typed boundary in live code is LiveAgentRegistryRecordV2.
+The current active standalone schema for this artifact is managed_agent_registry_record.v3.schema.json, and the current typed boundary in live code is ManagedAgentRegistryRecordV3.
+Legacy v2 live records are still accepted on load and are upgraded to active lifecycle records in memory.

-For houmao_server_rest sessions, including server-backed managed-session flows, the registry continues to publish pointers back to the Houmao-owned runtime manifest and session root rather than copying runtime state into the registry record.
+For maintained tmux-backed managed sessions, the registry publishes pointers back to the Houmao-owned runtime manifest and session root rather than copying runtime state into the registry record.
+Legacy houmao_server_rest records may still be recognized as old artifacts, but new public launches do not create them.

 Ownership Notes¶